Frequently Asked Questions

 3. How do I apply to the nurse anesthesia program?

 The online application for admission to the Master of Science in Nurse Anesthesia program can be

-accessed at here.
+accessed here.
 Step 1 of the application process must be completed online.
-Once your online application is completed, download and complete the checklist and supplemental forms (including recommendation forms).
+Once your online application is completed, download and complete Admission Application Packet.
 These materials should be submitted together in a 9 x 13 envelope to the Mount Marty College Nurse Anesthesia Program Office.
 The address is Mount Marty College, Nurse Anesthesia Program Office, 5001 W 41st, Sioux Falls, SD 57106.
 Official transcripts and GRE score must be mailed directly to Mount Marty College from the original sites.
 The Mount Marty GRE code is 6416.

 4. When is the application deadline?

 All application materials, including GRE score, must be received by the Nurse Anesthesia Program Office in Sioux Falls, SD before September 15 of the year prior to which admission is being sought.